Bitmap Books

 For a good few years now PQube has been tracking down and acquiring the rights to many cult hits and underappreciated gems across a host of retro platforms.
 The latest acquisition to be given a new lease of life is Glover, more specifically the N64 version of the game.
-The game also, impressively, has been released on the Evercade.
+The game also, impressively, has been released on the Evercade as part of the Piko 4 collection.
+And it works well, even on the original handheld.

 Glover follows the model of the standard 3D platformers of the day.
 You have fairly large, open levels to explore, lots of collectibles and a slightly frustrating camera to fight with.
 The game has been given a slight graphical overhaul which makes it look good enough on modern displays.
 The general blur vision of the N64 is long gone, so at least eye strain is kept to a minimum.
 This does of course make the levels look a bit empty and brown but then that’s just a sign of times.

-The controls have been mapped well to the Switch though and the game doesn’t feel particularly awkward.
-It is arguably even a bit smoother than many of the games on the Switch Online N64 service.
+The controls have been mapped well to the Evercade though and the game doesn’t feel particularly awkward.
 This is handy as the game is complex to navigate as you are controlling a giant glove moving a ball around.
+There is a save state function which is most welcome and something even the Switch version hasn't got.

 A lot of the platforming and puzzles require you to get the ball to various places by batting it, bouncing it or walking on top of it.
 All these things require practice to get right and early on you’ll likely be frustrated as you watch your ball role away for the hundredth time.
 When you get used to it though, it allows for a far more original take on the genre than many other games.